-Clinical psychotherapy is commonly implement in a calm, quiet, professional environment.
+Clinical psychotherapy is commonly implemented in a calm, quiet, professional environment.
 The Therapist

 guides the client into a focused and relaxed state.
 The therapist may guide you through positive

-scenarios to help you help you reach your objectives.
+scenarios to help you reach your objectives.
 Unlike what you may have seen in popular culture,

 during hypnosis the patient is not unconscious, nor are they in any way giving up their control.
 The

-patient will hear they suggestions the therapist provides but they have the choice to act on them or not.
+patient will hear the suggestions the therapist provides but they have the choice to act on them or not.